 Snacks are available at the back of the plane (nuts and potato chips), but the lunch is very filling and we don’t need anything.

 1 hour out from Bali we are presented with an ice cream Weiss Bar (Mango).
-The entertainment system is turned off on approach to Denpasar, which means that for the last 30 mins there is no entertainment.
+The entertainment system is turned off on the approach to Denpasar, which means that for the last 30 mins there is no entertainment.

-Staff on the plane were professional and courteous, and would attend to people’s needs quickly.
+Staff on the plane were professional and courteous and would attend to people’s needs quickly.

 The return flight from Denpasar leaves at 11.30pm and returns to Melbourne at 7am.
 The return flight is 5.5 hours.
 When we travelled, other airlines from Australia had refused to fly the Bali-Australia route due to volcanic ash from the Mount Raung eruptions.
 Garuda Indonesia continued, except when the Denpasar airport was closed.

 Check in at Denpasar was quick and efficient, which is probably due to the time of the day, and the few flights leaving that late in the evening.
 One very disappointing thing was that we were not seated together.
 When the airline was allocating the seats we were seated in two different rows, albeit behind each other.
 When we tried to rectify this, it was not possible for all of us to sit together.

 Once onboard the plane, the children were presented with a Sumatran Tiger toy, which they cuddled the whole way home.